-We may seek additional capital through a combination of private and public equity offerings, debt financings, collaborations and strategic and licensing arrangements.
+We may seek additional capital through a combination of private and public equity offerings, debt financings, royalty-based financings, collaborations and strategic and licensing arrangements.
 To the extent that we raise additional capital through the sale of common stock or securities convertible or exchangeable into common stock, your ownership interest in our company will be diluted.
 In addition, the terms of any such securities may include liquidation or other preferences that materially adversely affect your rights as a stockholder.
-Debt financing, if available, would increase our fixed payment obligations and may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
+Debt financing, if available, would increase our fixed payment obligations.
+Debt or royalty-based financings may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we raise additional funds through collaboration, strategic partnerships and licensing arrangements with third parties, we may have to relinquish valuable rights to ETC-1002, our intellectual property, future revenue streams or grant licenses on terms that are not favorable to us.

-Our ability to use our net operating loss carry forwards may be subject to limitation.
+Our ability to use our net operating loss carryforwards may be subject to limitation.